Help is available

 “We know this situation is stressful for everyone; people living with mental illness and addictions may be finding it especially difficult to cope.
 If you or someone you know is struggling, the resources on this site are here to support you.”– Centre for Addiction and Mental Health

-The Centre for Addiction and Mental Health is a great resource and they have tips for dealing with COVID-19 and the holiday season, on their website.
+The Centre for Addiction and Mental Health is a great resource and they have tips for dealing with COVID-19 and other stressors on their website.

 Lastly, a variety of online services can be accessed through Homewood Health’s Homeweb Member Services.
 These include the following: